 Swedish food products without growth regulators

 Lantmännen handles large amounts of grain and therefore needs to ensure clear information and responsible handling with regards to growth regulators in different grain flows.
 We offer products where the grain is cultivated without straw-shortening growth regulators.
 We work to ensure a sustainable use of growth regulators and to minimize environmental and health risks.
 We cultivate with different concepts and can offer products where the grain has been separated all the way from harvest to product.
-Kungsörnen’s A Friendlier Wheat and A Friendlier Rye as well as Lantmännen Cerealia’s organic assortment is cultivated without straw-shortening agents.
+Kungsörnen’s wheat and rye flour from Climate & Nature cultivation programme as well as Lantmännen Cerealia’s organic assortment is cultivated without straw-shortening agents.

 Regarding grain that is sold to other markets, our customers define limitations to the use of straw-shortening growth regulators, apart from what is stipulated by law.
 Among our customers and markets there is a demand both for so called standard quality, meaning use of growth regulators is accepted, as well as of grain 100% free from growth regulators.